arangodb/docs/3.6/oneshard.md

  11   parallelize-gather
 ```

-Without the oneshard feature all documents have potentially to be send to the
+Without the OneShard feature all documents have potentially to be sent to the
 coordinator for further processing.
 With this simple query this is actually not
-true, because we do some super awesome optimization that is able to reduce
+true, because we perform some other optimization that reduces
-the number of documents, but when the queries become more complex and more
+the number of documents.
-collections are involved the optimizer will not be able to help as much.